 3. Be responsive

 This year more than ever, it’s essential that your business remains reachable and responsive to customers.
-Complications with shipping, constantly changing policies, and overall uncertainty can raise a lot of questions for customers, and your business needs to be there with answers.
+With the accelerated growth in the eCommerce industry and others, complications with shipping, constantly changing policies, and the overall uncertainty can raise a lot of questions for customers, and your business needs to be there with answers.
 Make it a priority to offer unparalleled customer service, be available to answer customer questions and address concerns, and maintain a presence on relevant social media platforms.
 By offering a consistent presence for your customers, you’ll increase loyalty and strengthen brand relationships.